Dermaplaning Vs. Waxing

 Dermaplaning Process and Recovery

-You can resume your normal activities after the treatment, unless it is being done in combination with a facial treatment that has its own recovery process.
-Sessions for dermaplaning typically last between 15 and 30 minutes, depending on your individual needs.
+You can resume your normal activities after the treatment, unless it is combined with a facial treatment that has its own recovery process.

-Your dermatologist will assess your skin and begin the treatment by lightly dragging the scalpel over the skin in small sections.
 The process is done by using short, quick strokes of the scalpel tool in downward motions over the face.

 Dermaplaning can be done once a month for maintenance; however, it is best not to have the treatment done too often, as the skin can become sensitive or too vulnerable.